 Social Support and Diabetes

 Diabetes is a family affair.
 A person with diabetes will do better each day and in the long run if they manage their diabetes properly.
-If you or someone in your family has diabetes, try to learn as much as you can about it.
-This will help you understand the daily routine and avoid surprises.
-You can also teach other family members about diabetes, and get their help to support the person with diabetes.
+If you or someone in your family has diabetes, try to learn as much as you can about it through trusted sources such as the American Diabetes Association (ADA), a Certified Diabetes Educator or endocrinologist.
+This will help you to understand and support yourself or your family member more fully.

 You can also form a partnership with your doctor and the members of your health care team.
 Join organizations like the American Diabetes Association (ADA) or the Juvenile Diabetes Research Foundation (JDRF) to learn more about diabetes, including new research and treatments.

 If your child has diabetes, find out what the local chapters of ADA or JDRF offer in your community.
-See if they have a mentor program, where your child can get to know another child with diabetes.
-Connect your child with other children who have diabetes through community activities, online support and programs for diabetes support and education.
+See if they offer a mentor program, where your child can get to know another child with diabetes.
+Connect your child with other children who have diabetes through camp, online support and local family groups.